Reemhi2122/Reemhi2122/README.md

 # Note
 Not all of my projects are publically available on GitHub due to:
 - It being restricted due to NDA with PlayStation.
-- It being a project made in Unreal Engine mostly using BluePrints.
+- It being a project made in Unreal Engine mostly using Blueprints.
 - It not being released to the public yet.

 <!--